cjtrowbridge/FeedLocalizer/README.md

-# FeedLocalizer
+# Incorporator

-This service automatically fetches RSS feeds and creates a local archive of their content, accessible via a JSON API.
-Edit Add topics
+This service automatically fetches RSS/JSON/XML/ATOM feeds and creates a local archive of their content.